 Rie Sheridan Rose‘s short stories currently appear in numerous anthologies.
 She has authored five poetry chapbooks, and collaborated with Marc Gunn on lyrics for his “Don’t Go Drinking With Hobbits” CD.
 Yard Dog Press is home to humorous horror chapbooks: Tales from the Home for Wayward Spirits, Bar-B-Que Grill, and Bruce and Roxanne Save the World…Again.
 Mocha Memoirs published the individual short stories “Drink My Soul…Please,” and “Bloody Rain” as e-downloads.
 Melange Books carries her romantic fantasy Sidhe Moved Through the Faire.
 Zumaya Books is home to The Luckless Prince as well as her newest novel , The Marvelous Mechanical Man.

-Lead image: “Purple” (via Flickr user Ross)
+Lead image: “Purple gorilla” (via Flickr user Eric E Castro)